 Several country stores were established on Old Wrightsboro Road near the railroad crossing.
 The last of these was S.F.
 Poole's store, where the gazebo now stands, with the "philosophers' bench" by the door.
 During the early days of the city, many famous residents have lived in the Grovetown area: Hayne, the literary figure; Stewart Phinizy and James Tobin, cotton brokers; Charles Phinizy, banker and railroad president; Dr. H.H.
 Steiner, prominent physician; and John Dodge, pharmacist and harness racing enthusiast.
 Mr. Dodge brought his stable from Ohio and built a large home and race track on Dodge Lane.

->

-> With the construction of Camp Gordon in 1942, Grovetown experienced rapid growth, no longer remaining a small agricultural town.
-Camp Gordon, later Fort Gordon, took advantage of the railroad and many military families looked to Grovetown for housing.
+With the construction of Camp Gordon in 1942, Grovetown experienced rapid growth, no longer remaining a small agricultural town.
+Camp Gordon, later Fort Gordon and now Fort Eisenhower, took advantage of the railroad and many military families looked to Grovetown for housing.
 Gradually, more and more retired military saw the benefits of living in this small town, and its population began to grow and stabilize.

->

-> Population & Culture
+Population & Culture

 Currently, Grovetown has a population of approximately 19,000.
 It is one of two chartered cities in Columbia County.
 Current annexation and multi-housing construction has increased the population potential of this formerly quiet town.

 A variety of stores, dining establishments, expanded schools, and churches add to the town's culture.

 City services have also increased with recreational facilities, an increased public safety department, two fire stations, water and sewer services, a new City Hall, and the Grovetown Museum.
 A quiet village no more, Grovetown remains great place to live and raise a family.